the-vampiire/apollo-error-converter/README.md

 };
 ```

 You can choose to create multiple ErrorMaps specific to each of your underlying data sources or create a single ErrorMap for your entire API service.
 The choices are available to support any level of complexity or service structure that works for your team.
 In the future I hope people share their [MapItems](#MapItem) and ErrorMaps to make this process even easier.
-- single ErrorMap
-  - pass directly to `options.errorMap`
-- individual ErrorMaps
-  - pass an Array of ErrorMaps to `options.errorMap` to have them automatically merged

 # MapItem
 The MapItem represents a single configuration for mapping an Error.
 A MapItem can be fully customized to handle individual Errors.
 MapItems can also be reused by assigning them to multiple different Errors in the [ErrorMap](#ErrorMap).

 MapItems can be created or extended from a base MapItem using the two additional package exports [buildMapItemValue](#buildMapItemValue) and [mapItemBases](#mapItemBases).

 A MapItem configuration is made up of 4 options.
-Once the MapItem has been created you simply add it to the ErrorMap registry.
+Once the MapItem has been created you simply add it to the ErrorMap.
 Over time, through the use of unmapped Error logs, your team can design new MapItems to handle recurring Errors.

 ```js
 const mapItem = {